ERC Starting Grant

 Unraveling the evolution of terrestrial arthropods through phylogenomics

 Arthropods conquered land multiple times in the history of Earth.
-But to understand how they did it, we first need to elucidate how they are related to each other.
-This project aims at shedding light into the phylogeny of arthropods through genomics and transcriptomics with emphasis on lineages with both marine and terrestrial taxa, as well as to provide a state-of-the-art molecular dating for the Arthropoda Tree of Life.
+This project aims at shedding light into the land arthropod evolution through genomics and transcriptomics with emphasis on lineages with both marine and terrestrial taxa, as well as to provide a state-of-the-art molecular dating for the Arthropoda Tree of Life.